-Also the new login on Rise2Learn is up, so if you’re looking at the website, it looks a little funky, then chances are it changed so hit the F5 key on your keyboard or the refresh button, and there’s a my courses page for a login and logout button that will appear there.
+Also, the new login on Rise2Learn is up, so if you’re looking at the website, it seems a little funky, then chances are it changed so hit the F5 key on your keyboard or the refresh button, and there are my courses page for login and logout button that will appear there.

-I have the options study guide, which is in progress, and the sales page also that’s being worked on, so those are some of the last few things that we need to do to wrap up the curse, so if you had a chance to look at the rise2learn website, you probably noticed a few of the options mastery course starting to come up there, but of course those are coming soon.
+I have the options study guide, which is in progress.
+And the sales page also that are being worked on.
+So, those are some of the last few things that we need to do to wrap up the curse.
+If you had a chance to look at the rise2learn website, you probably noticed a few of the options mastery course starting to come up there, but of course, those are coming soon.

-As far as the study guide goes, just to give you guys a preview.
-It shows you what kind of things are going to be in this options course, there’s drawings, diagrams, a lot of information on there that will be very powerful of an options course, and it’s going to be split up into multiple courses of course, so that’s one next thing that I’m wrapping up, still in progress.
+As far as the study guide goes, to give you guys a preview.
+It shows you what things are going to be in this options course.
+There’s drawings, diagrams, a lot of information on there that will be very powerful of an options course, and it’s going to be split up into multiple classes of course.
+So, that’s one next thing that I’m wrapping up, still in progress.

-Also I’m looking to do some live classes soon, we’ll probably start those out just for previous members or previous people who purchased just the courses or are in the critical charts, and we’ll try some live classes at first, but it’s kind of like when you attend a dance event and you pay your $20 to attend a dance.
-Same kind of concept, so whether it’s a yoga class or fitness class, you just pay $10-$20 to attend and you can just Join the class.
+Also I’m looking to do some live classes soon, we’ll probably start those out just for previous members or previous people who purchased only the courses or are in the critical charts, and we’ll try some live classes at first, but it’s kind of like when you attend a dance event, and you pay your $20 to participate in a dance.
+The same concept, so whether it’s a yoga class or fitness class, you pay $10-$20 to attend, and you can Join the class.

-We’ll probably do that, it’ll start developing soon, and I’ll have to figure out a few webinar related things and we’ll do a one on one session and we’ll see how it goes, and if it’s good, we can continue to evolve those and make more classes and build on that, because I think the value of one on one sessions is really powerful.
+We’ll probably do that, and it’ll start developing soon.
+And I’ll have to figure out a few webinar related things, and we’ll do a one-on-one session, and we’ll see how it goes, and if it’s okay.
+We can continue to evolve those and make more classes and build on that because I think the value of one-on-one sessions is compelling.

-And one final thing, just some courses are being reworked, I mentioned this before, we’re going to rework a few things and add some bonuses, so the people that have already purchased the old courses, will get access to both, the old courses and the new courses, but they’re just getting a little bit of rework, a little bit more content in some areas, and again, we’re just starting with some of the basic courses like the accelerate your stock market education course, or the understanding the stock market and how it works course.
+And one final thing, just some courses are being reworked, I mentioned this before, we’re going to revise a few things and add some bonuses.
+So the people that have already purchased the old courses, will get access to both, the old courses and the new courses, but they’re just getting a little bit of rework, a little bit more content in some areas, and again, we’re just starting with some of the basic courses like the accelerate your stock market education course, or the understanding the stock market and how it works course.

-Let’s take a look at the politic side behind democrats and republicans, and I want to share with you some insights and some sources that I found, all of this is based on statistical probability, rather than just personal desire of pushing one side or the other, you should do your own homework, your own research, based on who you want to elect, but again, we’re only talking politics, so this is just a small part of the bigger picture of who you want to vote for, this is just the economic side of what we’re talking about, and it’s just party centric, rather Thant candidate centric.
+Let’s take a look at the politic side behind democrats and republicans, and I want to share with you some insights and some sources that I found, all of this is based on statistical probability, rather than just personal desire of pushing one side or the other, you should do your homework, your own research, based on who you want to elect, but again, we’re only talking politics, so this is just a small part of the bigger picture of who you want to vote for, this is just the economic side of what we’re talking about, and it’s just party-centric, rather Thant candidate-centric.

 But it’ll give you some ideas of looking at statistical probabilities and looking at the numbers, because when you look at the numbers, this is really how stocks move, based on the price, based on the chance of that stock going to a certain price point or price level.